saurabh9651/scrape_vgc_links/README.md

 python article_scraper.py
 ```
 3. Check the `article_links.csv` file for the extracted article links.

+## Output
+Create a `article_links.csv` file that contains URLs of all articles on VGChartz.
+It contians a header "Article Links".

+# Applications of output data
+1. URL validation check
+2. Article content scraping

 ## License
 This project is licensed under the MIT License.